katjakon/String-Matching/README.md

 ``
 search <input.txt> <keyword> (<keyword> ...)
 ``
 Same as above but put the name of the file after the _search_ command.
+The program will then look for matches in the file.
+By default, this will tell you the absolute indices of the keywords in the content of the file, including any whitespace at the end of a line and end-of-line characters.
 > This program only reads from text files.
-If your file name doesn't end with `.txt`, the program will treat this as a normal input text.
+If your file name doesn't end with `.txt`, the program will treat it as a normal input text.

 ### Match in a Directory
 ``
 search <input/> <keyword> (<keyword> ...)
 ``
-Same as above but put the name of the directory followed by a slash or a backslash after the _search_ command.
+Same as above but put the name of the directory followed by a slash or a backslash after the _search_ command.<br>
+This causes the program to search all files in the given directory for matches.
 > As this program only reads from text files, any file that doesn't end with `.txt` will be ignored.

 ### Options
-####
++ `-h`: Get a help message.
++ `-i`: Ignore case when looking for matches.
++ `-n`: Use the naive matching algorithm.
++ `-v`: Get more verbose output when matching in files.
+This will tell you the line and the index in that line when a match is found.

+## Demo and Examples
+Run _main.py_ and type `demo` to get some example inputs and outputs.